baincd/vscode-extension-profiles/README.md

 - First, you globally disable the extensions you do not want enabled in all workspaces
 - Next, you define extension profiles (groups of extensions you want to enable together) in your user settings
 - Then, you open a workspace and activate an extension profile.
-Any extensions defined in the activated profile which are not currently enabled will be automatically displayed on the extension sidebar, where you can quickly enable them all for the workspace
+Any extensions defined in the activated profile which are not enabled in the workspace will be automatically displayed on the extension sidebar, so you can quickly enable them all for that workspace
 - And each time the workspace is opened, if any extensions for the workspace's active profiles are not enabled (for example, if a new extension was added to the profile), a warning message will be displayed with a prompt to enable those extensions

 Additional features include: